Ready to build a full-stack influencer program?

 Don’t make impulsive decisions here, they quickly spiral into an unprofitable influencer campaign and you will falsely conclude “it doesn’t work!”

-Yes, their audience size does determine the reach your campaigns get but if they have fake followers, this metric becomes useless.
+Yes, their audience size does determine the reach your influencer marketing campaigns get but if they have fake followers, this metric becomes useless.
 You must use a fake follower checker tool to mitigate this, or simply use SARAL’s chrome extension that shows you their Authentic Follower Percentage.

-Great content by skilled creators helps your brand build a strong relationship with their audience.
+Authentic influencer UGC helps your brand build a strong relationship with their audience.

 Their audience trusts them and they also trust your brand by association.
 Just going through their feeds for a few minutes will give you an idea of the content quality.

-While you can always look at their engagement rate in SARAL, you’ll get a better feel for their engagement by looking at the comments.
-Comment sections are a goldmine for finding how engaged is their audience is.
+Comment sections are a goldmine for finding how engaged the influencer audience is.
 If you feel the content isn’t up to the mark and the engagement quality isn’t good either, then it’s better to drop the influencer and move ahead with the next one.

-In your journey, you will encounter some influencers who aren’t true to their word.
-The most common problem is constantly extending the timeline of when they’ll post about you.
-Sometimes, they don't respond to your emails too!
+Sometimes, the influencers don't respond to your emails too!
 It’s better to make a clear agreement and get it signed.
-The contract should include crucial details like a timeline of the promotion, deliverables, rate, and usage rights.
+The influencer contract should include crucial details like a timeline of the promotion, deliverables, rate, and usage rights.

 If the influencer’s feed has more sponsored posts than organic ones then it means they’re likely just milking their audience for money and will soon see drops in engagement rates, if they haven’t already.